 Blockchain technology has been called a revolution, akin to the development of the internet, with unlimited potential.
-One of these is to fundamentally reconstruct and decentralize the financial services industry by privatizing and securing confidential data while lowering uncertainties in trade and economic transactions through consolidated and permanent registries.
-Blockchain has entered the global lexicon, though the technology is still in early adoption and proof of concept stages by business in general, and is not widely used by individuals as consumers other than through the purchasing and trading of digital assets (such as cryptocurrencies).
+One such potential is to fundamentally reconstruct the financial services industry by decentralizing, privatizing, and securing confidential data while lowering uncertainties in trade and economic transactions through consolidated and permanent registries and decreasing costs.
+Blockchain has, in these few short years, become well-established in the global lexicon.
+While many uses have been adopted and proved, the technology remains, in many niches, in early adoption and proof of concept stages.
+To date, it is not widely used by individuals as consumers with notable exceptions in the purchasing and trading of digital assets (such as cryptocurrencies).

 So, then, what are the legal and business risks of Blockchain transactions?
-While a disruptive wave of ICOs have raised in excess of \$31 billion for formative (or fictitious) businesses from January 2016 through June 2019, the bulk was in the first six months of 2018.
-With a regulatory crackdown beginning in late 2017, 2019's monthly average has been in the \$200 million per month range with the exception of Bitfinex's \$1 billion private raise in May 2019.
-Regulatory enforcement activity and legal uncertainty during 2018, having stemmed the free flow of digital-asset-related capital in the U.S., caused many innovators to launch startups in non-U.S. jurisdictions.
-The ICO has since been replaced in the U.S. by the STO (security token offerings), which is conducted primarily in reliance on private offering exemptions not requiring U.S. Securities and Exchange Commission (SEC) permission or direct involvement, thus enabling the development of a potentially robust primary market for digital assets.
-What presently hinders U.S. based digital asset capital markets is the remaining legal uncertainty of the viability of secondary trading markets and little precedent guiding fund-raising using the registration and small offering machinery of our securities laws, including Form S-1 registrations and Regulation A+ "mini-registrations"

-each requiring SEC involvement and qualification.
+While a disruptive wave of ICOs raised in excess of \$31 billion for formative (or fictitious) businesses from January 2016 through June 2019, the bulk was in the first six months of 2018.
+With a regulatory crackdown beginning in late 2017, 2019's monthly average had been in the \$200 million per month range with the exception of Bitfinex's \$1 billion private raise in May 2019.
+Regulatory enforcement activity and legal uncertainty during 2018, which stemmed the free flow of digital-asset-related capital in the U.S., caused many innovators to launch start-ups in non-U.S. jurisdictions.
+The ICO has since been replaced in the U.S. by the STO (security token offerings), which is conducted primarily in reliance on private offering exemptions not requiring SEC permission or direct involvement; development of a potentially robust primary market for digital assets resulted.
+What now hinders U.S.based digital asset capital markets is the continuing legal uncertainty surrounding the viability of secondary trading markets and little precedent guiding fund-raising using the registration and small offering machinery of our securities laws, including Form S-1 registrations and Regulation A+ "mini-registrations" each requiring SEC involvement and qualification.
 Market participants attempting to break the ice to access the public markets are currently tasked with a lengthy comment process or simply forced to restructure.
-Blockstack PBC, a Blockchain software platform where developers can build applications, was qualified in the first Regulation A+, Tier 2, token offering, July 10, 2019, listing \$1,500,000 in legal fees in its Form 1-A filed with the SEC and was gualified following a 10-month process.
-Blockstack initially filed its offering through a different entity and ultimately restructured the offering through a public benefit corporation.
-Similarly, YouNow, Inc. qualified its Props Tokens through the Regulation A+, Tier 2 process on July 11, 2019, intending to issue the tokens as rewards to users of its apps, along with a secondary distribution of tokens by Props Public Benefit Corporation as grants to persons who contribute significantly to the development of the network.
-Legal fees for YouNow are listed as \$1,400,000, along with audit fees of \$200,000.
+Blockstack PBC, a Blockchain software platform for which developers can build applications, was qualified in the first Regulation A+, Tier 2, token offering, July 10, 2019, listed \$1,500,000 in legal fees in its Form 1-A filed with the SEC; it was qualified following a 10-month process.
+Blockstack, having initially filed its offering through a different entity, restructured and made its offering through a public benefit corporation.
+Similarly, YouNow, Inc. gualified its Props Tokens through the Regulation A+, Tier 2 process in July 2019, intending to issue the tokens as rewards to users of its apps, along with a secondary distribution of tokens by Props Public Benefit Corporation as grants to persons who contribute significantly to the development of the network.
+Legal fees for YouNow were listed as \$1,400,000, audit fees as \$200,000.
+Discussed further below, a best efforts registered IPO for INX Limited on Form F-1 was declared effective by the SEC in August 2020, following a two-year regulatory process, disclosing legal fees and expenses of \$3,761,000.